Signs Your AC Tune-Up is Due: Keep your AC in Top-Notch Condition

-With all these signs, what precautionary measures can you take without asking a professional for help?
+With all these signs, what preventive measures can you take without asking a professional for help?
 Some of the steps are listed below.

-While a thorough and detailed tune-up by a professional is recommended in case of a serious problem or thorough clean up at least once a year, you can perform small, regular AC tune-ups on your own!
+While a thorough and detailed tune-up by a professional is recommended in case of a serious problem or thorough clean-up at least once a year, you can perform minor, regular AC tune-ups on your own!
 This can save costs and keep your AC’s maintenance on point.

 1. Change AC’s Air Filters on Your Own

 This is one of the simplest things that you can do for your AC to run efficiently.
-You can change your AC’s filters every 3 months!
-During heavy use such as when summers are at their peak, they can also be replaced monthly.
-Air filters can easily become clogged with dirt and if not changed they can cause your unit to work harder than required.
+You can change your AC filters every three months!
+During heavy use, such as when summers are at their peak, they can also be replaced monthly.
+Air filters can quickly become clogged with dirt, and if not changed, they can cause your unit to work harder than required.

-Keep a track of your AC air filter status by using a smart AC controller.
+Keep track of your AC air filter status by using a smart AC controller.

 To change the filter:

 - Loosen screws of the front grill that is leading to your AC’s vent.
-Remove the cover and set is aside securely.
+Remove the cover and set it aside securely.